 While the vast majority of Eureka from Mother Mother features vocals from Ryan Guldemond, it is his sister Molly who takes the lead vocal on the song “Getaway”.
 Molly Guldemond has a voice that is very reminiscent of English singer-songwriter Kate Bush.
 Along with Molly taking the lead on the vocals, another thing that is different with this track is the fact that the song contains a section of the music that is very different and more rockin’ from the rest of its ballad-like tempo.

 The album ends with the track “Calm Me Down”.
+The keyboard on the track and the rhythm created by the band takes the final song on the album in a New Wave direction.
 The strong beat from the song helps to bring the album to an end on an “up” beat.

-The dozen songs contained within the newest album from Mother Mother help to create one strong release; if you have never heard of this Canadian rock band, what better place to start than with their very strong 2011 album, Eureka.
+The dozen songs contained within the newest album from Mother Mother help to create one strong release.
+If you have never heard of this Canadian rock band, what better place to start to discover the band’s sound than with their very strong 2011 album called Eureka.